Definition of Bare Infinitive: Basic Verb without “to”

 2. May / Might

-The modal verbs “may” and “might” are used to express permission or possibility of something happening.
+We use the modal verbs “may” and “might” to express permission or possibility.

 Examples: